robfairh/arfc.github.io/_posts/2017-08-23-andrei-landis.markdown

 simultaneously an exceptionally promising graduate student, a husband, and a father of two.

-Andrei joined ARFC in Fall 2016, and has already make significant achievements in graduate research.
+Andrei joined ARFC in Fall 2016, and has already made significant achievements in graduate research.
 In particular, Andrei has completed a full core neutronic model of the Molten Salt Breeder Reactor with unprecedented geometric detail.
 Additionally, he conducted an accompanying online fuel